 Class 4 – Year 6

 Class sizes range from 15 – 30 and the average class size is currently 25.
-We have the equivalent of 5 full time teachers plus 4 excellent Teaching Assistants.
+We have the equivalent of 2 full time and 3 part time teachers plus 6 excellent Teaching Assistants.

 Our exam results are consistently good and often outstanding, as validated by recent Ofsted inspections.
 Ofsted rated us as “Good” overall with outstanding leadership & management and behaviour and safety in March 2017 and SIAMS (Statutory Inspection of Anglican and Methodist Schools) rated us as outstanding in all areas in October 2016.

 "Leaders have ensured that the curriculum is ambitious and organised appropriately from the Reception class to Year 6.
 The curriculum identifies what pupils will learn and when this content should be delivered."